Skip to content

 Mitigation strategies?

 (1) Bond tent: higher bond % at retirement, glide back to stocks.
-(2) Cash buffer: 2-3 years expenses in cash to avoid selling stocks during downturns.
+(2) Cash buffer: 2-3 years expenses in cash to Selling stocks during downturns.
 (3) Variable withdrawal: cut spending in bad years (take 3% instead of 4%).
 (4) Part-time work first 5 years to reduce withdrawal pressure.
 (5) Annuity for base income, portfolio for upside.

 When is sequence risk worst?